Generic Name: brigatinib (bri-GA-ti-nib)

 Take brigatinib exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-Brigatinib should come with a patient information insert.
+Brigatinib should come with a patient information leaflet.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Swallow the tablet whole.
 Do not crush, break, or chew it.
 You may take brigatinib with or without food.

-Do not use grapefruit products while you are using brigatinib.
+Do not take grapefruit products while you are using brigatinib.
 Grapefruit and grapefruit juice may change the amount of medicine that is absorbed in the body.